-Does being arrested for DWI , on numerous occasions, put you in the same league as a murderer?
-One judge in the state Texas judge seemed to think so when he sentenced a man to jail for life.
-This might not have been a case for a DWI lawyer in Houston Tx., but it sure came close and could be the types of cases they deal with in the near future.
+Repeated DWI Convictions – Does being arrested for DWI , on numerous occasions, put you in the same league as a murderer?
+One judge in Texas seemed to think so when he sentenced a man to jail for life.
+This might not have been a case for a DWI lawyer in Houston, TX., but it sure came close and could be the types of cases they deal with in the near future.

 54 year old Bobby Stovall, from Round Rock, was driving home in his truck in July when he began weaving through traffic and hit another car, causing injury to the driver.
 Stovall had a 0.32 blood alcohol concentration at the time he was test.
 The legal limit in Texas is 0.08.At four times the legal limit, Stovall’s astronomical blood alcohol concentration is more than enough to get him in trouble with law.
 However, when the judge discovered that Stovall had been convicted for DWI’s eight times before and in different cities and counties across the great state of Texas, he’d had enough.
 The judge sentenced Stovall to jail for life.